Client Services Provided at Pinellas Hope

 - Adult Education including GED classes, career pathway education, remedial education to obtain and retain employment.

-- Pinellas County Schools certified adult education instructors on-site six days each week.
+- Pinellas County Schools (Dixie Hollins) certified adult education instructors on-site six days each week.

 - Computer lab and computer skills training for job searching, emailing and employment-related internet access.